 Phygital: The Holy Grail of Next-gen Pharma Marketing

 As digitization altered how doctors consumed medical information, Pharma marketers continued to rely on large field forces for in-clinic visits.
-This changed when they finally realized that doctors have become less welcoming of MRs and more interested in online medical content.
-Today, most players have added (or are thinking of adding) digital touchpoints with doctors.
+This changed when they realized that doctors are less welcoming of MRs and more in favor of online information resources.
+Today, most marketers have added (or are thinking of adding) digital touchpoints with doctors.
 And All are trying to arrive at the right channel mix to engage doctors in future.

 Recently, a senior Pharma executive asked us – “Do Doctors Still Find Value in MR Visits?”
 Well!
 The answer is both, Yes and No!

 We conducted a study on 534 doctors to understand the relevance of MR meetings and assess the best ways of connecting pharma and physicians in future.